Localization and flexibilization in symplectic geometry: Introduction

 Theorem~\ref{theorem. localization along spectra} shows that the critical Weinstein category $\weincrit$ has a plethora of commutative algebra objects.
-In fact, because the spectral wrapped Fukaya category of a point must be the $\infty$-category of finite spectra, we expect that \begin{itemize} \item The process of replacing $T^*D^n$ with $T^*D^n \setminus D_K$---as in Theorem~\ref{theorem. localization along spectra}---nullifies (the suspension spectrum of) $K$. \end{itemize} So we expect the sectors $T^*D_K$ to be purely symplectic ways to encode ``the universal commutative ring spectrum'' whose modules nullify $\Sigma^\infty_+K$.
-For example, when $K$ is a Moore space at the prime $p$, we expect the cotangent fiber of $T^*D_K$ to have endomorphism spectrum given by $\SS[1/p]$---the sphere with $p$ inverted.
+In fact, because the spectral wrapped Fukaya category of a point (equipped with standard tangential structures) must be the $\infty$-category of finite spectra: \begin{itemize} \item The process of replacing $T^*D^n$ with $T^*D^n \setminus D_K$ -- as in Theorem~\ref{theorem. localization along spectra} -- nullifies (the suspension spectrum of) $K$. \end{itemize} So we expect $(T^*D^n)_K$ to be a purely symplectic way to encode ``the universal commutative ring spectrum'' whose modules nullify $\Sigma^\infty_+K$.
+For example, when $K=M_p$ is the $p$-Moore space, we expect the cotangent fiber of $(T^*D^n)_K$ to have endomorphism spectrum $\SS[1/p]$, the sphere with $p$ inverted.

-\begin{remark} Throughout this section, we have ignored the issue of specifying certain tangential structures of our Weinstein sectors to define a spectrally enriched wrapped category.
-(Indeed, one needs to specify such structures to even define a $\ZZ$-graded, $\ZZ$-linear wrapped category.)
-As we explain in~\cite{LAST_categories}, such tangential structures ``come along for the ride'' to preserve all arguments involving localizations and symmetric monoidal structures. \end{remark}
+\begin{remark} One must specify certain tangential structures of Weinstein sectors to define a spectrally enriched wrapped category.
+As in~\cite{LAST_categories}, incorporating such tangential structures preserve all arguments involving localizations and symmetric monoidal structures. \end{remark}

-\begin{remark} To our knowledge, most symplectic objects with commutative algebra structures arise from SYZ fibrations, or standard variations thereof (for example, with $\RR^n$-fibers as opposed to torus fibers).
-At present, we do not know if the commutative algebra structures on $(T^*D^n)_P$ arise from any Lagrangian fibration with abelian fibers. \end{remark}